The Knowledge Is Power Program: Preparing Youth for College Success

 A college education opens the door to better pay, steadier employment, more career opportunities, and greater social mobility.
 Yet many youth from underserved communities find the door to college admission and success hard to open.

-The experimental component consists of a randomized control trial in KIPP schools that are “oversubscribed”—with more applicants than spaces available—and that use lotteries to determine which students are offered admission.
+The lottery-based component consists of a randomized control trial in KIPP schools that are “oversubscribed”—with more applicants than spaces available—and that use lotteries to determine which students are offered admission.
 The lotteries randomly assign sample members into a treatment group (comprised of students with access to a KIPP education) or a control group (comprised of students without such access).
-Student outcomes over the follow-up period are being measured for both groups using school records, principal surveys, student and parent surveys, and results from a test of higher-order thinking skills.
+Student outcomes over the follow-up period are being measured for both groups using school records, student and parent surveys, and results from a test of higher-order thinking skills.

-For the nonexperimental component, Mathematica is collecting multiple years of data from school records on KIPP middle school students and students at nearby traditional public schools.
+For the quasi-experimental component, Mathematica is collecting multiple years of data from school records on KIPP middle school students and students at nearby traditional public schools.
 The information is being used to rigorously estimate the KIPP effect by comparing outcomes for KIPP students with outcomes for a comparison group of students identified as most similar to KIPP students based on pre-middle-school trends in test scores and other characteristics.

 "KIPP Middle Schools: Impacts on Achievement and Other Outcomes" Executive Summary | Fact Sheet (February 2013)